Spiritualist Pioneering Mediums

 Horatio’s mediumship was different from that of William’s.
 A cloth screen was fixed up and Horatio sat in front of it, in good light, with one of the audience sitting with him, holding his hand.
-Behind the screen was placed various musical instruments which began to play of their own accord; materialized hands appeared over the edge of the screen.
+Behind the screen was placed various musical instruments that began to play of their own accord; materialized hands appeared over the edge of the screen.

 When Horatio held a seance in the dark, a full tribe of Native Americans would appear and do a war dance in the available space, with whoops and yells and accompanied by the musical instruments present.